rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 > NOTE: As of this writing, the crates all live in `src/`, but there is an MCP
 > to move them to a new `compiler/` directory.

-The compiler crates all have names starting with `librustc_*`.
+The compiler crates all have names starting with `rustc_*`.
 These are a collection of around 50 interdependent crates ranging in size from tiny to huge.
 There is also the `rustc` crate which is the actual binary (i.e. the `main` function); it doesn't actually do anything besides calling the